DELOS IS AN INDEPENDANT ARBITRATION INSTITUTION THAT PROVIDES AN INNOVATIVE APPROACH TO COMMERCIAL DISPUTE RESOLUTION

-The Editorial Team for the Delos Guide to Arbitration Places (GAP) is composed of Mihaela APOSTOL (LinkedIn), David de FREITAS (LinkedIn), Nazly KHEDR (LinkedIn), Marine KOENIG, Alejandra LAPUNZINA VERONELLI, Alexandre MEYNIEL (LinkedIn) and Sofia de MURARD (LinkedIn).
-They can be reached at email@example.com.
+The Editorial Team for the Delos Guide to Arbitration Places (GAP) is composed of Mihaela APOSTOL (LinkedIn), David de FREITAS (LinkedIn), Marine KOENIG, Alejandra LAPUNZINA VERONELLI, Alexandre MEYNIEL (LinkedIn), Sofia de MURARD (LinkedIn) and Sarah Voulaz (LinkedIn).
+They can be reached at firstname.lastname@example.org.

 LONG VIEW SERIES STEERING COMMITTEE & TEAM

 The Long View Series is led by Saadia BHATTY, Ana GERDAU DE BORJA, Daniel LEVY, Jonathan LIM, Montserrat MANZANO and Evgeniya RUBININA.
 They are supported by a team composed of Sabina ADASCALITEI, David HU and João Manoel PEREIRA DE ASSIS.
 They can be reached at email@example.com.

 In alphabetical order: